chipsalliance/firrtl-spec/spec.md

 Functionality enabled by a layer is put in one or more layer blocks inside modules.
 For more information on layer blocks see [@sec:layer-blocks].

+Probe types may be colored with a layer.
+Layer coloring indicates which layers must be enabled for a probe to be used.
+For more information on layer-colored probes see [@sec:probe-types] and [@sec:probes-and-layers].

 # Circuit Components

 Circuit components are the named parts of a module corresponding to hardware.